 Aided by big data and the insight gained from it, more intelligent use of building resources will support sustainability efforts through reduced waste and better energy use.
 This improvement will also translate in better standing with the previous mentioned generational groups.

 Smart Spaces, for example, is already facilitating this transition in the property sector thanks to our app.
-Our 360-degrees platform “enables” the office space to make it a smart workplace, tailoring it on the occupier’s need so that they can enjoy a full workspace experience.
+Our 360-degrees platform “enables” the office space to make it a smart workplace, tailoring it to the occupier’s need so that they can enjoy a full workspace experience.
 We do this by integrating our API to typical building systems, therefore, giving full control and understanding of the space to property owners and their tenants.
 Smart Spaces bridges the gap between networks – both existing and new – and third-parties’ systems, be them IoT devices (e.g. Amazon Alexa or Softbank’s Pepper, the humanoid robot) or APIs such as Slack, Salesforce and Stripe.

 Workspace Community for Tenant Engagement